 Unfortunately, she was promptly eaten by Bruce-The-Shark the first evening of her arrival as she went for a midnight swim.

 Amanda should have focused on “consequence” rather than “threat.”
 Lots of things can go wrong when you’re swimming by yourself, at night, in the Atlantic.
 The threat could be a shark, or a cramp, or you could get run over by a speed boat.
 Who knows?
 And that’s my point.
-The threat is not predictable but the consequences of any of a multitude of “bad things happening’ are, in Amanda’s case, existential.
+The threat is not predictable but the consequences of any of a multitude of “bad things happening’ are.
+In Amanda’s case the consequence was existential.

 The biggest problem for Amanda was her mind-set.
 She was using an epistemologically faulted paradigm, i.e. her professional approach didn’t hold water.
 The late Thomas Kuhn would have called it “received knowledge” i.e. the insights we acquire through school and in our profession which are seldom challenged.
 The paradigm the “late” Amanda used was retrospective and opinion based.
 She assumed that today is pretty much like yesterday and will be pretty much like tomorrow.
 She assumed stability and continuity, or what economists call “equilibrium.”
 Truly complex adaptive systems, like sharks, have one characteristic that both economists and ocean swimmers hate: surprise.